All Episodes

 This was a decision for the Attorney General to make in concert with the Secretary of Defense.

-The President was informed of the Attorney General's decision and his reasoning.
+The president was informed of the Attorney General's decision and his reasoning.

-It seems to me that there was a press conference last week before Holder went out there and spoke, and Obama was asked about it, and he said, I don't, I don't want to steal the thunder of the Attorney General's uh press conference, but he is going to have uh something to say about this.
+And he said, I don't want to steal the thunder of the Attorney General's press conference, but he is going to have some things to say about this.

-I just they're asking us to believe too much here that Obama was just an innocent bystander.
+I just, they're asking us to believe too much here that Obama was just an innocent bystander.

-Sunday morning ABC's this week, George Stephanopoulos talked to Hillary Clinton.
+George Stephanopoulos talked to Hillary Clinton.

-Is it true that during World War II, we tried Nazis who crossed our borders in military courts, military tribunals.
+Is it true that during World War II, we tried Nazis who crossed our borders in military courts, military tribunals?

 Why is it so important to have these trials in federal criminal courts?

-Um, well, of course not.
+Wow, well, of course not.

 FDR did use them exclusively.

-I I think this is this is going to be.
+I think this is this is going to be see Obama is vulnerable, folks.

-You gotta trust me on this.
+You got to trust me on this.

 He is not that popular.